 Been putting off your PWD ID application?
 Get one so that you can start availing of its special perks and privileges, whether your medical condition is visible or not.
 This way, you have an identification card that will prove your condition.

 When you have a PWD, you have proof of your entitlement to PWD benefits in the Philippines.
 You can get discounts to help ease your medical expenses and other purchases.
 Find out how to get a PWD ID in the Philippines in this quick and easy guide.

 The PWD ID is the standard identification card for persons with disability (PWDs) in the Philippines.
-It can be used to avail of PWD benefits as mandated by the law.
+It's issued by the Persons with Disability Affairs Office or the city/municipal Social Welfare and Development Office where the cardholder lives.
+This ID card can be used to avail of PWD discounts and other benefits as mandated by the law.

-This ID card is valid for three years and free of charge when issued for the first time.
+The PWD ID is free of charge when issued for the first time.
 There's a minimal fee for PWD ID renewal due to expiration, damage, or loss of card.

 The Department of Health (DOH) considers the following types of disabilities as eligible for a PWD ID:

 - Psychosocial disability - Includes bipolar disorder, depression, ADHD, schizophrenia, epilepsy, and other long-term and recurring mental or behavioral issues

 - Disability resulting from a chronic illness - Includes orthopedic disability due to cancer, blindness due to diabetes, and other disabilities due to a chronic disease

 - Learning disability - Includes processing problems that hinder learning math, reading, writing, and other basic skills